owm111/hackneyed-x11-cursors/README.md

 and results would be suboptimal.

 `make pack` will drop you a tarball with the full theme, including the left-handed one.
 If you want either the left- or the right-handed theme, use the targets `ldist` or `dist`, respectively.
-Until the very moment in which these words are being poured to this world of dread, I had absolutely no feedback on the left-handed theme, so I happily assume I have done god's work.
+I had absolutely no feedback on the left-handed theme, so I happily assume I have done god's work.

 Other useful targets: `all`, `theme` and `theme.left`.
 These only generate the cursor files without packing them.